DiegoHuerta1/A-Probabilistic-Model-for-Node-Classification-in-Directed-Graphs/README.md

 contrasting with some common methods for node classification, such as graph neural networks.
-We applied the model to two datasets, demonstrating predictive performance that is competitive with, and even superior to,
+The model is applied to two datasets, demonstrating predictive performance that is competitive with, and even superior to,